textcreationpartnership/A02649/README.md

 ##Content Summary##

 #####Front#####

-A nevv discourse of a stale subiect, called the metamorphosis of Aiax: vvritten by Misacmos, to his
+1. A
+LETTER VVRITTFN
+BY A GENTLEMAN
+OF GOOD WORTH, TO
+the Author of this booke.

+1. THE ANSWER
+TO THE LETTER.

+1. THE PROLOGVE
+TO THE READER OF
+the Metamorphω-sis of AIAX.

+1. A short aduertisment of the author to the Reader.

 #####Body#####

+1. THE METAMORPHOSIS
+OF AIAX.
 THere was a very tall and seruiceable
 Gentleman, sometime
 Lieutenant of the ordinance,
 called M. Iaq
-1. THE SECOND SECTION,
+    _ THE SECOND SECTION,
 prouing the matter not to be
 contemptible.

-1. THE THIRD SECTION,
+    _ THE THIRD SECTION,
 shewing the forme, and how it
 may be reformed.